How to Set Up Your Microsoft Login with Authenticator (iOS)

 What happens next?

 Once you sign into your Stanford Microsoft account using the new login process, you'll be ready to connect all the devices you use to check email (and access other university Microsoft services) to Microsoft Intune.
-If you check email with both you laptop and phone, be sure to connect both devices in Intune.
+If you check email with both your laptop and phone, be sure to connect both devices in Intune.

-Please wait 24 hours before connecting your devices to Intune, unless you are prompted to start sooner.
+Wait 24 hours before connecting your devices to Intune, unless you are prompted to start sooner.

 Troubleshooting Tips